-Matthew McNaughton Dept. of Computing Science University of Alberta Edmonton, Alberta, Canada mcnaught@cs.ualberta.ca Sean Verret Defence R&D Canada DRDC Suffield Suffield, Alberta, Canada sean.verret@drdc-rddc.gc.ca Andrzej Zadorozny Dept. of Computing Science University of Alberta Edmonton, Alberta, Canada andrzej@cs.ualberta.ca
+Sean Verret

+Defence Research & Development Canada

+DRDC Suffield

+Suffield, Alberta, Canada

+sean.verret@drdc-rddc.gc.ca

+Matthew McNaughton

+Department of Computing Science

+University of Alberta

+Edmonton, Alberta, Canada

+mcnaught@cs.ualberta.ca

+Hong Zhang

-Hong Zhang Dept. of Computing Science University of Alberta Edmonton, Alberta, Canada zhang@cs.ualberta.ca
+Department of Computing Science

+University of Alberta

+Edmonton, Alberta, Canada

+zhang@cs.ualberta.ca

 Abstract-We describe in this paper a novel implementation of the interprocess communication (IPC) technology, called Broker, in support of the development and the operation of a complex robot system.
-We view each robot system as a collection of processes that need to exchange information, e.g. motion commands and sensory data, in a flexible and convenient fashion, without affecting each other's operations in case of a process's scheduled termination or unexpected failure.
-We argue that the IPC technology provides an ideal framework for this purpose, and we carefully make our design decisions about its implementation based on the needs of robotics applications.
-Broker is programming language, operating system, and hardware platform independent and has served us well in a RoboCup project and collective robotics experiments, in both simulation and real-world environments.
+We view each robot system as a collection of processes that need to exchange information - motion commands and sensory data for example - in a flexible and convenient fashion, without affecting each other's operations in case of a process's scheduled termination or unexpected failure.
+We argue that the IPC technology provides an ideal framework for this purpose, and we carefully make our design decisions in its implementation based on the needs in robotics applications.
+Broker is programming language, operating system, and hardware platform independent and has served us well in a Robocup project and collective robotics experiments, in both simulation and real-world environments.

-I. INTRODUCTION
+I. Introduction

-Examples abound in robotics in which the need arises for robots within a group or for the components within a single robot, e.g. a sensor module and a control program, to exchange information seamlessly, a capability that is often critical for both the development and the operation of these robot systems.
+Examples abound in robotics in which the need arises for robots within a group or for the components within a single robot - a sensor module and a control program for example - to exchange information seamlessly, a capability that is often critical for both the development and the operation of these robot systems.
 A flexible and transparent communication infrastructure facilitates design modularity and enhances the fault-tolerance of the robot systems.
-Interestingly, the same need has long existed in networked computer systems in which processes running on a single or multiple computers must communicate to share the information required to function as an integrated system.
-The solution in that case is what is known as interprocess communications (IPC).
-In this paper, we will describe our implementation of an IPC concept, which we refer to as Broker, and its use in our development and deployment of a multi-robot system designed to compete in RoboCup.
+Interestingly, the same need has long existed in networked computer systems in which processes running on a single or multiple computers must communicate to share information to function as an integrated system.
+The solution in that case is what is known as the interprocess communication (IPC) technology, which has seen a number of different implementations.
+In this paper, we will describe our implementation of the IPC technology, which we refer to as Broker, and its use in our development and deployment of a multi-robot system designed to compete in Robocup.

 Our multi-robot system (see Figure 1) has the ability to run eight physical robots, under the control of a multitude of processes.
 All these processes have the ability to share information with each other through Broker.
-To achieve a high level of collective intelligence and to enhance system effectiveness, it is necessary for the processes to communicate and share information with ease.
-These processes which may be, running on different operating systems, implemented in different programming languages, compiled on different development platforms, all require the ability to "talk" with each other.
-It is this requirement that presents the interesting link between a multi-agent system and IPC in a networked computer system.
+In order to achieve a high level of collective intelligence and to enhance system effectiveness, it is necessary for the processes to communicate and share information with ease.
+These processes, which may be running on different operating systems, implemented in different programming languages, and compiled on different development platforms, require the ability to "talk" with each other.
+It is this requirement that presents the interesting link between a multi-agent system and interprocess communication in a networked computer system.